hughsio/VibeCheck/README.md

 To get started with this project, clone the repository, install the required dependencies listed in `requirements.txt`, and follow the setup instructions provided in the documentation.

+## Dataset

+We will be using the dataset `50 Famous Speeches.csv` as our training dataset.
+This dataset comprises a collection of some of the most influential and memorable speeches in history.
+It is meticulously curated to include orations that have inspired change, shaped societies, and left a lasting impact on the world.